javaconferences/javaconferences.github.io/README.md

 # Java Conferences

-Missing a conference, seen an issue or something needs an update?
+Missing a conference, seeing an issue or something needs an update?
 Send a pull request to the [Github repository](https://github.com/javaconferences/javaconferences.github.io/).

 | Conference | Location | Hybrid | (Expected) Date | CFP Link |
 | --- | --- | ---: | ---: | --- |